Cross-collaborative agile UX/UI Research and Design

 Discovering other businesses’ solutions to staff pain points and the needs of a shared target audience was helpful.

-- Competitor sites load faster, helping SEO.
+- Competitor sites load faster, which helps with SEO.

 - Many use less animation to pack a more powerful visual punch with dark, edgy UI.